Best Enrichment for Sun Conure

 Physical Exercise Recommendations for Sun Conure

 Physical activity for Sun Conure should reflect their moderate exercise needs and 3.5-4.5 oz (100-130 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Sun Conure, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Look for heavy breathing, slowing pace, reluctance to continue, and lying down during activity as signs of fatigue.
 Sun Conure birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Sun Conure birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Sun Conure benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Sun Conure